BlackenedPies/autoPL.ahk/README.md

 You can set a hotkey to toggle the script on/off, such as `#z::suspend` (Win+Z), but make sure to put any hotkeys at the end of the script unless you know what you're doing.
 Adding keys to exit and reload it are also very useful - I put `~^!r::reload` in all scripts so that Ctrl+Alt+R reloads everything at once

 I start this on a timer after running initial XTU settings including undervolts (not all devices support undervolting).
-The PC boots and it launches an Admin script from Task Scheduler and then sets my initial XTU config, waits 60 seconds, and then launches this.
-Using Task Scheduler avoids UAC prompts
+The PC boots and it launches an Admin .exe script from Task Scheduler and then sets my initial XTU config with high PLs, waits 45 seconds, and then launches this (as part of another script).
+Using Task Scheduler avoids UAC prompts, and everything that an Admin AHK script runs is as Admin

 **Limitations:**